 A continuation of RADM 110, this course continues to focus on the production of quality radiographic images and includes rationale for the selection of appropriate technical factors, image resolution and contrast, grids, image receptor technology and sensitometry.
 Digital image acquisition, display, archiving and retrieval are discussed.
 Guidelines for selecting exposure factors and evaluating images within a digital system are presented with a comparison to film-based systems.
-Prerequisite: RADM 110.
+Prerequisite: RADM 110 3 lecture hours per week 3 credit hours